linkerd/website/linkerd.io/content/2/features/ingress.md

 +++
 title = "Ingress"
-description = "For reasons of simplicity, Linkerd does not provide its own ingress controller.
+summary = "For reasons of simplicity, Linkerd does not provide its own ingress controller.
 Instead, Linkerd is designed to work alongside your ingress controller of choice." slug = "ingress" weight = 7 aliases = [